Brielle Biermann Goes Braless As She Pops Out Of Sexy Little Crop Top

 #ad Like I said, this body doesn’t maintain itself ???? @boombod’s weight loss shots are packed with vitamins, use a clinically proven natural fibre, contain zero laxatives, and most importantly… they give results EVERY time!
 Get beach bod ready ???? quick with their 7 Day Achiever Program!
 They brought back their BOGO FREE on the original Blackcurrant flavor!
 Get yours before they sell out.

-Some followers took to the post to gush over how beautiful Brielle looks while countless others couldn’t help but comment on her amazing figure.
-Of course, there were a few other fans who simply commented on the post with flame and heart-eye emojis.
+Some followers took to the post to gush over how beautiful Brielle looks, while countless others couldn’t help but comment on her amazing figure.
+Of course, there were a few other fans who simply commented on the post with flame and heart-eyed emojis.

 “You look amazing,” one follower commented.

-“Ugh if I had this body i wouldn’t know how to control myself.”
+“Ugh if I had this body i wouldn’t know how to control myself,” a second social media fan gushed.

 “So gorgeous like your mama,” one more chimed in.

-Last week, The Inquisitr shared that Biermann shared a sexy selfie for her followers while on vacation.
-In the photo, the reality star appears to be makeup free as she lays out on a towel on the beach.
-The Instagram star wears her long, blonde locks down and at her side and she purses her signature lips as she looks into the camera.
-The photo is taken from just above the navel up and Brielle is rocking a sexy, orange bikini top that she appears to be busting out of.
+Last week, The Inquisitr shared that Biermann had shared a sexy selfie for her followers while on vacation.
+In the photo, the reality star appears to be makeup free as she sunbathes atop a towel on the beach.
+The Instagram starlet wore her long blonde locks down and at her side, and she pursed her iconic lips as she stared down the camera.
+The photo was cropped just above the navel, and Brielle rocked a sexy orange bikini top that she appeared to be busting out of.

-Like her most recent snapshot, this one earned Biermann a ton of attention with over 73,000 likes in addition to 600 plus comments.
-Once again, Brielle’s 1 million plus followers made sure to comment on the post to let Brielle know how incredible she looks.
+Like her most recent snapshot, this one earned Biermann a ton of praise — attracting over 73,000 likes in addition to 600-plus comments.
+Once again, Brielle’s 1 million-plus followers made sure to comment on the post to let her know how incredible she looks.